davidagross/mandelbrot-js/README.md

 You can zoom forever into the plot, and it will present you with an unending complex shape.
-One can also calculate it's so-called [Hausdorff dimension](http://en.wikipedia.org/wiki/Hausdorff_dimension), which yields a noninteger number.
+One can also calculate it's so-called [Hausdorff dimension](http://en.wikipedia.org/wiki/Hausdorff_dimension), which yields a non-integer number.
 Thus, it's a fractal.

 Calculating the Mandelbrot Set
 ------------------------------